qunfengdong/MicroGMT/README.md

 * analysis_utilities.py finding unique mutation output: tab delimited file with one mutation per line ("strain_ID region chr pos gene_id gene_name mutation")

 ## The pre-built summary tables for SARS-CoV-2
 The pre-built summary tables contain mutation and region information of 29896 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 20, 2020 (please note that the "/"s in strain IDs are replaced by "_").
-Please click here to download them.
+Just unzip them and use.
 Utility scripts are provided to analyze them, combine them with user-made summary tables, or remove strains from them.

 ## Pre-built annotation database for SARS-CoV-2